abs-lang/abs/docs/misc/error.md

 That's about it for this section!

-You can now head over to read [a few more technical details about ABS ](/misc/technical-details).
+You can now head over to read [how to configure the REPL](/misc/configuring-the-repl).